pivotal/docs-tas-adapter/scaling.md

 - `korifi-kpack-build-controller-manager`
 - `korifi-statefulset-runner-controller-manager`

-To determine whether or not your controller managers face CPU or memory pressure, you can check the Prometheus metrics for your controllers as described in the [Metrics topic](logging-and-metrics.md#metrics).
+To determine whether your controller managers face CPU or memory pressure, you can check the Prometheus metrics for your controllers as described in the [Metrics topic](logging-and-metrics.md#metrics).